RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

     TEXT(string, encoding, handler)

 Encodes _string_ using _encoding_.
 If errors occur during the encoding process, they are handled according to the _handler_.

+(Another possibility would be to return the null string when there is an error, and then leave to another BIF --for example, UNICODE-- the task of finding the error details).

     UNICODE(string)